Iowa Sales Tax

 As a retailer making sales to customers in Iowa, you need to be aware of the state’s sales tax regulations in order to understand how they may apply to you.
-Any retailer based in Iowa has an obligation to collect and remit sales tax to the state, and some other out-of-state retailers do as well depending on whether or not a nexus condition exists.
-Of course, you only have to collect sales tax if what you’re selling is taxable, and if you do have a nexus, you need to know what rates to charge your customers.
+Any retailer based in Iowa must collect and remit sales tax to the state, and some out-of-state retailers do as well, depending on whether or not a nexus condition exists.
+Of course, you only have to pay sales tax if what you’re selling is taxable, and if you do have a nexus, you need to know what rates to charge your customers.

-The state sales tax rate in Iowa is 6%, and there is a local option tax of 1% in effect in parts of the state as well.
+The state sales tax rate in Iowa is 6%.
+There is also a local option tax of 1% in effect in much of the state.
 These local option taxes are voted on at the county level, but they apply only in cities and unincorporated areas within the county in which a majority voted in favor.
-That means that even within a county, the sales tax rate may be 6% or 7% depending on the specific town or other municipality you’re dealing with.
+That means that even within a county, the sales tax rate can be 6% or 7%, depending on the town or other municipality in which you’re operating.

-Iowa is a destination-based state, meaning that the sales tax rate in force on any given sale is the one that applies at the point where the customer takes possession of the product.
-If you operate a brick-and-mortar store, you will charge all of your customers the rate for the location of that store for sales made there, whether or not they live locally.
-If you’re shipping goods to your Iowa customers, though, whether from in-state or out-of-state, you will charge the rate in effect at the delivery location.
+Iowa is a destination-based state, meaning that the sales tax rate on any given sale is the one that applies at the point where the customer takes possession of the product.
+If you operate a brick-and-mortar store, you will charge all of your customers the rate for that store’s location for sales made there, whether or not they live locally.
+If you’re shipping goods to your Iowa customers, whether from in-state or out-of-state, you will charge the rate at the delivery location.

 If you’re a service provider not based in the state, you will still be considered to have a nexus if you have employees or independent contractors coming into the state to perform those services.

-If you’re unsure about whether or not your business is considered to have a sales tax nexus in Iowa, the state provides a questionnaire you can fill out to have a final determination made.
+If you’re unsure whether your business is considered to have a sales tax nexus in Iowa, the state provides questionnaire you can fill out to have a final determination made.

 In Iowa, most sales of tangible personal property and many services are taxable.
-That includes things like admission fees to amusement parks, bowling alleys and athletic events, but not those for state and county fairs.
-Computer hardware and canned software are taxable, but custom software and any software delivered digitally are exempt.
+That includes things like admission fees to amusement parks, bowling alleys, and athletic events, but not those for state and county fairs.

 Shipping and handling charges are not taxable when they are stated separately on the invoice or receipt.
 A complete list of taxable services is available on the state website, as is a list of exempt food items.

 Iowa has one sales tax holiday every year.
-This occurs on the first Friday and Saturday in August, and it applies to items of clothing or footwear, as long as each individual item costs less than $100.
-This exemption applies to both state and local option sales tax, and it does not include accessory items like jewelry, watches or sporting equipment.
+This occurs on the first Friday and Saturday in August, and it applies to items of clothing or footwear, as long as each item costs less than $100.
+This exemption applies to state and local option sales tax and does not include accessory items like jewelry, watches, or sporting equipment.

 Before you can begin making taxable sales to your customers in Iowa, you will have to register with the state to collect and remit sales tax.
 This can be done online or by mail, and there is no charge, although a bond may be required if you or a partner in your company has a history of delinquent payment.
 You will need to obtain a separate permit for each business location you operate in the state.

-Iowa is a member of the Streamlined Sales and Use Tax Agreement (SSUTA), so you can register to collect and remit Iowa sales tax through that organization’s website as well.
+Iowa is a member of the Streamlined Sales and Use Tax Agreement (SSUTA), so you can also register to collect and remit Iowa sales tax through that organization’s website.
 However, when you register with the SSUTA, you will be required to register in all member states simultaneously.
 This may or may not make sense for you depending on the number of states where you currently do business or where you’re planning to in the near future.